Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Quantum Repeater

 After a round of purification is performed, the higher-fidelity states may be used again to increase the fidelity even further.
-In this scheme, quantum purification can be done using a `Recurrence Method' \cite{bennett1996purification}.
-However, if the purification fails during any step, the entire process must be started again from new pairs.
+In this scheme, quantum purification can be performed using a `Recurrence Method' \cite{bennett1996purification}.
+However, if the purification fails during any step, the entire process has to be started again with a set of new pairs.

 This protocol can also be applied if the fidelity of the two Bell-Pairs are not equal\cite{briegel1998quantum,van2008system}, in which case the fidelity of the resulting state will be more than that of both the starting states.
-But, this does result in a relatively lower increase of fidelity per round than the case with equal fidelity states.
-Schemes which use pairs of unequal fidelity are also called `Entanglement Pumping' \cite{briegel1998quantum}. \\
+However, this does result in a relatively lower increase of fidelity per round than the case with equal fidelity states.